zhuoyiny/Socket-Programming/README.md

 # UNIX socket programming -- Computer Networks

-The objective of this assignment is to familiarize with UNIX socket programming.
+The objective of this assignment is to familiarize with **UNIX socket programming**.

 In this project, I implemented a model computational offloading where a single client issues three parameters (link ID, file/packet size, and signal power) to the AWS server and expects the reply for the end-to-end delay of the designated link.
 ![Illustration of the network.png](https://github.com/zhuoyiny/Socket-Programming/blob/master/Illustrationofthenetwork.png)